bucketeer-io/bucketeer-docs/docs/getting-started/integrate-bucketeer.md

 :::tip

-The Bucketeer team strongly reccomend the use of `featureTag` to optimize your operation.
+The Bucketeer team strongly recommends the use of `featureTag` to optimize your operation.

 :::